-Given the COVID-19 pandemic and its effects on clinical trials and fundraising, we have adjusted our clinical development plan accordingly to fit what is feasible in the current environment.
-We are presently simplifying the adaptive design of the Phase 3 clinical trial for our lead product candidate, Validive (clonidine mucobuccal tablet; clonidine MBT), to a Phase 2b/3 that will allow us to minimize touch points with patients and sites.
-This design will allow us to advance to the Phase 3 portion of the trial if supported by the Phase 2b data.
-We are aiming to enroll the first patient in the Phase 2b portion of the trial in the second half of 2020.
-This modification will allow us to initiate the clinical trial without requiring near-term financing.
-The decision to proceed to the Phase 3 portion of the clinical trial without a delay will largely be dependent on our cash position closer to that time, anticipated to be in the second half of 2021.
-To initiate and complete the Phase 3 portion of the clinical trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), which we are planning to pursue in the next 12 months.
-We are continuing to devote a portion of the net proceeds from our initial public offering to fund our camsirubicin Phase 2 clinical trial for which we signed a collaboration agreement in June 2019 with Grupo Español de Investigación en Sarcomas ("GEIS"), discussed in further detail below.
-We believe we have funds sufficient to enable GEIS to commence its open label Phase 2 clinical trial in the second half of 2020 and to obtain results from the run-in portion of the trial.
+Given the COVID-19 pandemic and its effects on clinical trials and fundraising, we have adjusted our clinical development plans accordingly to fit what is feasible in the current environment.
+We have simplified the design of the previously planned Phase 3 clinical trial for our lead product candidate, Validive (clonidine mucobuccal tablet; clonidine MBT), to a seamless design Phase 2b/3 that will allow us to minimize touch points with patients and sites.
+This seamless design will allow us to advance to the Phase 3 portion of the trial if supported by the interim data at the end of the Phase 2b portion of the trial.
+We are aiming to enroll the first patient in the Phase 2b portion of the trial in the fourth quarter of 2020.
+This modification in design allows us to initiate the clinical trial without requiring near-term financing.
+The decision to open the Phase 3 portion of the clinical trial will largely be dependent on our cash position closer to that time, anticipated to be in late 2021.
+To open and complete the Phase 3 portion of the clinical trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), which we are planning to pursue in the next 12 months.

+We are continuing to devote a portion of the net proceeds from our initial public offering to support the camsirubicin Phase 2 clinical trial for which we signed a collaboration agreement in June 2019 with Grupo Español de Investigación en Sarcomas ("GEIS"), discussed in further detail below.
+We believe we have funds sufficient to enable GEIS to commence its open label Phase 2 clinical trial at the end of 2020 or early 2021 and to obtain results from the run-in portion of the trial.